Rhaetian Railway Ge 4/4 II: History

 The 23 Ge 4/4 II locomotives, numbered 611 to 633, were placed in service in 1973 (first series) and 1984 (second series).
 The last example of the second series, named Zuoz and numbered 633, was completed only in 1985.
 The Ge 4/4 II replaced the Ge 6/6 I (Crocodile), which was becoming less and less reliable.

 Ever since its delivery, the Ge 4/4 II class has been in service on the whole of the core network of the Rhaetian Railway, at the head of both passenger trains and freight trains.
 Since 1997, the class has also served on the Arosa Line following its conversion to 11 kV 16 2/3 Hz AC.
 The Ge 4/4 IIs can work double headed in multiple-unit train control operation.
 In combination with control cars of the series BDt 1751-58, acquired in 1999, they can also operate shuttle trains.

 Since 1999, some units have been given new square headlights upon being technically revised, but their appearance has otherwise remained the same.

 From 2004, all 23 locomotives were fully modernised as part of a refit program, involving, amongst other things, the replacement of the analogue control electronics with modern computer supported instrumentation.
 The last four locomotives to be updated in this program were nos.
 612, 619, 627 and 632, in 2008.

-As of 2018 rumours has it that Ge 4/4 II no. 611 Landquart is to be saved for possible preservation in Rhb Historic.
+Ge 4/4 II no. 611 Landquart has been reverted to its original look with green livery and Chrome lettering in April 2024.